Random-Lunacy/discord-frotz-bot/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-TODO: examples of how  project can be used.
+TODO: Add examples of how to use the bot.

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Feature 1
-- [ ] Feature 2
-- [ ] Feature 3
-    - [ ] Nested Feature

 See the [open issues](https://github.com/Random-Lunacy/discord-frotz-bot/issues) for a full list of proposed features (and known issues).

 <!-- LICENSE -->
 ## License